 Your Personal Representative safeguards your property while they handle your bills.
 After the bills have been paid with your money, they give out your property to your heirs as stated in your will.
 They also make sure that life insurance and retirement benefits are paid.
 It is an important job.
 Check with the person you want to name as your Personal Representative to be sure they want to do it.

-If your Personal Representative needs a court order to change title to your property or if there is a dispute about the will, they will file your will with the Probate Court.
+If your Personal Representative needs a court order to change title to your property or if there is a dispute about the will, they file your will with the Probate Court.

-Probate Court decides whether wills are valid, rules on disputes about wills, and makes orders to change title to real estate, cars and other property with paper titles.
+Probate Court decides if wills are valid, rules on disputes about wills, and makes orders to change title to real estate, cars and other property with paper titles.
 If your will does not name a Personal Representative, the court will name one.
 If your estate is worth less than $75,000 your will may not have to go through probate.
 See our fact sheet, Questions About Probate.

 You can get a simple will form in office stores, on the internet or from a self-help book.
-These forms may work for you, but talk to a lawyer to be sure the form is right for your situation and follows state law.
+These forms may work for you but talk to a lawyer to be sure the form is right for your situation and follows state law.
 There are rules you have to follow to make the will legal.